jvm-repo-rebuild/reproducible-central/doc/BUILDSPEC.md

 #timezone="Etc/GMT"
 #locale="en_US"

-# 5. rebuild command
+# 4. rebuild command
 command="mvn -Papache-release clean package -DskipTests -Dmaven.javadoc.skip -Dgpg.skip"

-# 6. location of the buildinfo file generated during rebuild to record output fingerprints
+# 5. location of the buildinfo file generated during rebuild to record output fingerprints
 buildinfo=target/${artifactId}-${version}.buildinfo

-# 7. if the release is finally not reproducible, link to an issue tracker entry if one was created
+# 6. if the release is finally not reproducible, link to an issue tracker entry if one was created
 #diffoscope=${artifactId}-${version}.diffoscope
 issue=https://github.com/project_org/${artifactId}/issues/xx
 ```

-For building under maven with recent JDK versions a few more options are available
+For building under Maven with recent JDK versions, a few more options are available:
 ```
 # Some projects need multiple JDK versions available via toolchains.
 # By setting the toolchains to the list of ('|' separated) desired major JDK versions these will be installed.